microsoft/fluentui/packages/codemods/README.md

 - ts-morph does most of the heavy lifting.
 Don't be afraid to use it directly rather than trying to abstract into a utility.
 - One of the most useful types of the syntax tree to get is the `SyntaxKind.block` it is the equivalent of the `{ stuff }` that is located in a function declaration and is where a lot of code lives.
 - You can only access JSX props on syntax kinds of `SyntaxKind.JSXOpeningElement` and `SyntaxKind.JSXSelfClosingElement`
 - `getChildIndex` returns the child index respective to the immediate parent.
-It resets each level.
+It resets at each level.
 So consider the following:
   ```
        function foo() {
            const childIndex0 = "some other value";